 Prior research concerning Alzheimer’s has indicated that there is no one factor at play.
-Rather, a multitude of factors that are believed to contribute to the development of the disease, including genetics, age and lifestyle.
+Rather, a multitude of factors are believed to contribute to the development of the disease, including genetics, age, and lifestyle.
 Additionally, studies suggest that diet can have a significant effect in increasing or lowering the risk of cognitive decline.

 A recent report suggested that plant-based diets may be determinantal due to the lack of important nutrients, including choline.
 Another recent report found that the increase in cases of dementia in the United Kingdom may be associated with a lack of recommendations for choline in the diet throughout life.
 In fact, as of August 2019, AD and other forms of dementia are now the leading cause of death in England and Wales.

 The current established adequate intake level of choline for adult women (>19yrs of age) is 425mg/day, and 550mg/day for adult men.
 A converging line of evidence indicates that even the current recommended daily intake (RDI) may not be optimal for a proper aging process, especially in women.
 This is relevant, given the higher incidence of AD seen in women.
-This suggests that additional choline in diet may be beneficial in preventing neuropathological changes associated with the aging brain.
+This suggests that additional choline in the diet may be beneficial in preventing neuropathological changes associated with the aging brain.

 The tolerable upper limit (TUL) of choline unlikely to cause side effects for adult females and males (>19yrs of age) is 3500mg/day, which is 8.24 times higher than the 425mg/day recommendation for females and 6.36 times higher than the 550mg/day recommendation for males.
-“Our choline supplemented diet regimen was only 4.5 times the RDI, which is well below the TUL and makes this a safe strategy”, Velazquez says.
+“Our choline-supplemented diet regimen was only 4.5 times the RDI, which is well below the TUL and makes this a safe strategy”, Velazquez says.

 Choline can be found in various foods.
 According to the United States Department of Agriculture (USDA), high levels of choline are found in chicken liver (3oz; 247mg), eggs (1 large egg with yolk;147mg), beef grass-fed steak (3oz; 55mg), wheat germ (1oz toast; 51mg), milk (8oz; 38mg), and Brussel sprouts (1/2 cup; 32mg).
-Additionally, vitamin supplements containing choline, for example choline bitartrate and choline chloride, are widely available at affordable costs.
+Additionally, vitamin supplements containing choline, for example, choline bitartrate and choline chloride, are widely available at affordable costs.
 The vitamin supplements containing choline are particularly relevant for those who are on plant-based diets.